leshikus/shellcheck/README.md

 # Rationale Behind Bash Scripting

-## How to define a function
+## How to check if your script is good?

-Which of two variants should one use?
+Check the following function definitions.

 ```
 variant1$ function f() {